magomimmo/modern-cljs/doc/second-edition/tutorial-17.md

 ## Don't panic with Enlive

-We now need to manipulate the HTML source to inject the eventual error message in the right place for each invalid input value typed in by the user.
+We now need to manipulate the HTML source to inject the eventual error/help message in the right place for each invalid input value typed in by the user.

 For example, if the user typed in "foo" as the value of the the